-Researching online, I found out what an amazing experience the opera of Vienna must be.
+Researching online, I found out what an amazing experience the opera house of Vienna must be.
 The grand building, designed to house the best operas and welcome the richest people of that time.

-See the opera outdoors
+See the opera outdoors in Vienna

-The main thing that caught my attention and actually gave me the idea of going to the Vienna opera, was the promotion of the outdoor seating area.
+The main thing that caught my attention and actually gave me the idea of going to the Vienna opera house, was the promotion of the outdoor seating area.
 In summer times, chairs are available outside the opera building where the opera is broadcasted on a widescreen.

 It sounded nice, so I went to check the schedule to see what performances there would be during my visit to Vienna.